Willy Adames Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff is 28th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Guardians' 3.89 team ERA ranks ninth among all MLB pitching staffs.

-- His last appearance came on Sunday against the Arizona Diamondbacks, when the right-hander went 7 1/3 innings, surrendering five earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he tossed five innings, allowing three earned runs while giving up seven hits.

+- The 24-year-old has amassed an ERA of 4.05, with 8.6 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.